HTML elements reference

 <time> Represents a specific period in time.
 It may include the datetime attribute to translate dates into machine-readable format, allowing for better search engine results or custom features such as reminders.

 <u> Represents a span of inline text which should be rendered in a way that indicates that it has a non-textual annotation.
-This is rendered by default as a simple solid underline but may be altered using CSS.
+This is rendered by default as a single solid underline but may be altered using CSS.

 <var> Represents the name of a variable in a mathematical expression or a programming context.
 It's typically presented using an italicized version of the current typeface, although that behavior is browser-dependent.